joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 ![](../Images/lab55kdpageopen.png)

 You should be able to see the Kubernetes dashboard overview page.
-Note that there mayb esome differences in the UI since it may get updated from time to time.
+Note that there maybe some differences in the UI since it may get updated from time to time.

 ![](../Images/lab55kdblandingpage.png)